openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

    3. `/retest <pipelinerun-name> branch:test`
    4. `/test <pipelinerun-name> branch:test`

-To add `GitOps` comments to a push request, follow these steps:
+To issue a `GitOps` comment on a pushed commit you can follow these steps:

 1. Go to your repository.
 2. Click on the **Commits** section.